-a.
+- a.
 All development within the Hamlet shall adhere to the regulations set forth within Yellowhead County's Municipal Development Plan and Land Use Bylaw. b.
 All future development shall conform to the vision of this plan. c.
-Development shall be compatible to adjacent land uses and provide the appropriate buffering and interfaces, to the satisfaction of the @ © @ • 1
+Development shall be compatible to adjacent land uses and provide - c.
+Development shall be compatible to adjacent land uses and provide the appropriate buffering and interfaces, to the satisfaction of the Image and County.